HomeSite Map

 "It would be nice to make the piano like one of those very bad old honky-tonks, rather than a Bluthner grand," George interjects.
 "Something so it doesn't sound as...," which prompts engineer Glyn Johns to suggest, "Nice!"
 As witnessed in the Peter Jackson "Get Back" series, George Martin inserts newspaper between the hammers and strings of the piano at the top end, the strings below middle C remaining open.
 "What does the paper do?", asks director Michael Lindsay-Hogg, George Harrison answering, "change the sound," to which Lindsay-Hogg agrees, "yeah, it's tinnier."
 "Less like a Bluthner, in short," George Martin explains, to which Glyn Johns adds, "A f*cked up Bluthner!"
 This was implimented for the remainder of the takes on this day, creating a suitable "tack piano" sound.
 At this point, Ringo progressed to using sticks instead of brushes, while Paul relinquished his traditional bluesy piano style in favor of some quirky chording on the higher keys where the newspaper was, leaving the bass tones of the song to be played by John on his lap steel guitar.

 It was apparent that they were becoming quite happy with their performance of the song and thereby getting close to nailing the perfect recording.
 "Personally, I was a phenomenon," Lennon says after one take, adding, "My solo was out of this world!"
-As seen in Peter Jackson's "Get Back" series, John displays his intense interest in getting the recording perfect, something that was usually not the case with Harrison compositions.
+As seen in Peter Jackson's "Get Back" documentary series, John displays his intense interest in getting the recording perfect, something that was usually not the case with Harrison compositions.
 "Should we keep that and do another?
 George?
 'Cause I'm gonna go for my peak in a minute," Lennon states, adding, "I think I'm hitting my best now!"
 When George was trying to record the song's introduction, it was John who instructed, "Just don't talk when he's playing!"
 They began "take six" with George performing the guitar intro, but Paul forgot that they had added a fifth measure onto the intro and mistakenly came in early, to which the guitarist replied, “Just as well.”
 After someone rattles ice in a drinking glass, George tries twice more to get his guitar intro done correctly but fails both times.
 After John yells “QUIET PLEASE,” George nails the intro and The Beatles perform a near flawless rendition of the song.

 This version, "take six," appealed to all but, because of them being perfectionists, they decided to record six more renditions in case they could do it even better.
 "Take nine" was quite good, the solo section of which was used in the “Let It Be” movie as a backdrop to where all four Beatles are arriving individually at the Apple Building on Savile Row to record in their basement studio.
 This segment then cuts to the group performing "take six" of the song as mentioned above.